Support Us

 Meanwhile, other Russian officials are intensifying efforts to encourage contract volunteer enlistment.

-On 23 November, Russian leader Vladimir Putin signed a law allowing soldiers who served in Ukraine to write off loans of up to 10 million roubles (approximately US$95,869) if courts initiate debt collection before 1 December 2024, likely aimed at motivating indebted Russians to join the Ministry of Defense.
+On 23 November, Russian leader Vladimir Putin signed a law allowing soldiers who served in Ukraine to write off loans of up to 10 million roubles (approximately US$95,869) if courts initiated debt collection before 1 December 2024, likely aimed at motivating indebted Russians to enter into contracts with the Ministry of Defence.

 The Russian government remains wary of the economic burden of the ongoing war in Ukraine, particularly regarding compensation for soldiers.

-On 22 November, the Russian Defence Ministry submitted a draft law requiring soldiers to repay their one-time enlistment bonuses if they commit "gross disciplinary offences" or avoid military duties.
+On 22 November, the Russian Defence Ministry submitted a draft law requiring soldiers to repay their one-time enlistment bonuses if they committed "gross disciplinary offences" or avoided military duties.

 Putin has recently expressed concern over Russia's long-term economic stability, including by reducing payments for soldiers wounded in combat.

-The draft law likely aims to improve discipline among military personnel, as complaints about poor treatment by military command persist.
+The draft law likely aims to improve discipline among military personnel, as complaints about poor treatment by the Russian military command persist.

 To quote the ISW’s Key Takeaways on 23 November:

-- The Russian Ministry of Defense (MoD) likely attempted to cover up the recent removal of the acting commander of the Southern Military District (SMD) Colonel General Gennady Anashkin, following widespread accusations within the Russian information space that Anashkin's subordinates submitted false frontline progress reports to superiors.
+• The Russian Ministry of Defence (MoD) likely attempted to cover up the recent removal of the acting commander of the Southern Military District (SMD) Colonel General Gennady Anashkin, following widespread accusations within the Russian information space that Anashkin's subordinates submitted false frontline progress reports to superiors.

 Support UP or become our patron!